 Step 6: Reboot your phone by restarting your phone.

-In summary, this article includes symptoms and some helpful solutions to the automatical uninstallation of the app, hope that everyone will be successful with these methods.
+In summary, this article includes symptoms and some helpful solutions to the some question like: “why does my phone uninstall apps by itself”, hope that everyone will be successful with these methods.